GOAT Network

 Production Checklist

-• Keep API credentials isolated on the backend; never ship GOATX402_API_SECRET to the client.
+• Keep API credentials isolated on the backend.

 • Use https://api.x402.goat.network as the production base URL.